 When businesses or homeowners need their heating system, cooling system or refrigerator fixed, they turn to an HVACR technician.
-HVACR technicians need to be prepared to tackle many different problems and must also to work with a variety of different people on a daily basis.
+HVACR technicians need to be prepared to tackle many different problems and must also work with a variety of different people on a daily basis.
 As central heating and cooling systems become more popular, the demand for HVACR technicians continues to rise.
 So, what are some questions that must be answered and skills that someone must possess before becoming an HVACR technician?

 What Does HVACR Stand For?